Smartphone maker Xiaomi's weak Hong Kong debut casts shadow on tech listings

-HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Corp’s (1810.HK) shares fell as much as 6 percent on debut in Hong Kong due to valuation concerns, delivering a blow to investor sentiment in the tech sector where peers have lined up listings in the city.
+HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Corp’s shares fell as much as 6 percent on debut in Hong Kong due to valuation concerns, delivering a blow to investor sentiment in the tech sector where peers have lined up listings in the city.

 Xiaomi priced its Hong Kong initial public offering (IPO) at HK$17 per share, the bottom of an indicative range, raising $4.72 billion in the world’s biggest technology float in four years.

 Its shares touched a low of HK$16 in opening deals.
-By 0234 GMT, the stock was trading at HK$16.48, down 3 percent, while the main Hong Kong stock market index .HSI was 1.4 percent higher.
+By 0234 GMT, the stock was trading at HK$16.48, down 3 percent, while the main Hong Kong stock market index was 1.4 percent higher.

 The IPO pricing valued the firm, which also makes internet-connected home appliances and gadgets, at about $54 billion, almost half its original $100 billion ambition earlier this year.